|Nutrition Facts (per serving)|

 1/4 teaspoon freshly ground white pepper

 Trim the excess fat from the ribs and remove the membrane from the back of the ribs.
 Cut the rack into individual ribs.

 In a small bowl, combine the soy sauce, dry sherry, hoisin sauce, brown sugar, honey, minced garlic, minced ginger, cider vinegar, sesame oil, chili paste, Chinese five-spice powder, and white pepper.
 Reserve about 1/4 cup of this marinade to use for basting.
 The rest will be used to marinate the ribs.

-Place the ribs into a resealable plastic bag (you might need to use two or more bags for this).
+Place the ribs into a resealable plastic bag (you might need to use 2 or more bags for this).
 Pour the marinade over the ribs, making sure they are well coated.
 Seal the bags and place the bags into a refrigerator.
 Marinate the ribs for 1 to 4 hours.

 Heat the grill to medium.
 Remove the ribs from the bags and discard the marinade that has been in contact with the raw meat.

 Place the ribs on the heated grill grate and cook for 25 to 30 minutes, or until the internal temperature reaches 165 F. Baste with reserved marinade two to three times throughout the cooking process.
 Make sure to stop basting at least 5 to 8 minutes before the ribs are finished cooking.

 Remove the ribs from the grill and place them onto a large platter.
 Sprinkle with toasted sesame seeds and chopped green onion for a garnish.